-A rental cap is a mechanism put in place to limit the number or percentage of units which may be rented at any one time in a community.
-While not every community needs, wants, or should have a rental cap in place, before you spend the time and money on getting one drafted and approved by the owners, it is important to weigh the pros and cons to determine whether or not a rental cap is beneficial for your community.
+A rental cap is a mechanism put in place to limit the number or percentage of units that may be rented at any one time in a community.
+While not every community needs, wants or should have a rental cap in place, before you spend the time and money on getting one drafted and approved by the owners, it is important to weigh the pros and cons to determine whether or not a rental cap is beneficial for your community.

 Many communities implement a rental cap based on the belief that: (1) tenants are not as responsible as owners in terms of maintaining the unit or complying with the rules and regulations; and (2) investors are not as interested or involved in the community as resident owners.
 While there are certainly renters and investors that in no way fall within the foregoing categories, the perceptions nonetheless factor into the analysis.

 Why to Include a Rental Cap (i.e., Perceived Pros)